 Risk-conscious growth in the mortgage lending business

 The development of the real estate and mortgage market plays a key role in the economy.
-In Liechtenstein, LLB is the market leader in the mortgage lending business with a market share of around 50 percent.
-To achieve sustained, profitable growth, it focuses in Liechtenstein and Switzerland on the quality of the mortgage portfolio and risk-conscious growth carefully tuned to suit the region and the type of property (see chapter “Finance and risk management”).
-In 2016, mortgages accounted for 86.5 percent (2015: 87.2 %) of loans granted by the LLB Group, corresponding to CHF 10.0 billion (2015: (CHF 9.6 billion).
+In Liechtenstein, LLB has a leadership position in the mortgage lending business with a market share of around 50 percent.
+Bank Linth is an important partner for the people and economy of eastern Switzerland.
+To achieve sustained, profitable growth, the LLB Group focuses in Liechtenstein and Switzerland on the quality of the mortgage portfolio and risk-conscious growth carefully tuned to suit the region and the type of property.
+In 2017, mortgages accounted for 87.4 percent (2016: 86.5%) of loans granted by the LLB Group, corresponding to CHF 10.6 billion (2016: CHF 10.0 billion).

 Private financial planning

 LLB is the only bank in Liechtenstein to offer comprehensive private financial planning.
 Changing asset structures, the growing diversity and complexity of financial instruments, the globalisation of financial markets and changes in retirement planning are new aspects that we have to take account of.
 The need for professional and holistic private financial planning is growing.
 In 2017, LLB further refined its “LLB Compass” service offering, which offers solutions for all stages of life and business.
 Bank Linth launched its comprehensive advisory service in Switzerland in spring 2017.

 LBB offers three separate advisory packages for corporate clients.
 In the case of owners of small and medium-sized enterprises (SMEs), private and business assets are often closely interlinked.
 Our 360-degree financial planning covers all the important topics such as assets, financing, retirement planning, real estate, taxes and estates.

 LLB Liechtenstein Pension Fund Foundation